hashicorp/terraform-aws-vault-enterprise-hvd/.github/CONTRIBUTING.md

 There is a basic issue template to post issues.

-## Pull-request
+## Pull request

-The repo includes a pull-request template with basic requirments for testing and validation which we provide config for basic smoke test such as `terarform fmt, validate` and `terraform-docs`
+The repository includes a pull request template with basic requirements for testing and validation which we provide config for basic smoke test such as `terraform fmt`, `terraform validate` and `terraform-docs`

 ## Tooling